shiva-sai-824/Customer-Insights-EDA-Zeotap-/README.md

 ## Assignment Tasks

 ### Task 1: Exploratory Data Analysis (EDA) and Business Insights
-1. Perform EDA on the provided dataset.
+1. Perform EDA on the provided dataset, including visualizations.
 2. Derive at least 5 business insights from the EDA.
    - Insights should be concise, with a maximum of 100 words per insight.
    - Deliverables include a Jupyter Notebook/Python script with EDA code and a PDF report with insights (maximum 500 words).
+   - **Visualizations**: Include relevant plots such as histograms, bar charts, and box plots to illustrate findings.

 ### Task 2: Lookalike Model
 - Build a Lookalike Model that recommends 3 similar customers based on user profiles and transaction history.